CONTENTS Introduction Fishery Data Abundance and Biomass Indices Mortality and Stock Size Discussion Acknowledgments References

-Estimates of abundance from virtual population analysis of catch at age-1 to age-5+, 1985-2001, were calibrated using an ADAPT algorithm (Gavaris 1988) that estimated age-2 to age-4 survivors in 2002 and survey catchability coefficients (q) using nonlinear least squares of survey observation errors.
-Abundance at age was calibrated with survey indices of abundance: spring survey indices were calibrated to January abundance at age, and fall survey indices were calibrated to abundance at age for January of the next year.
-The instantaneous rate of natural mortality (M) was assumed to be 0.2 based on tag returns (Lux 1969), relationships of Z to effort (Brown and Hennemuth 1971), and the oldest individual sampled in the stock area (age-14).
+Abundance estimates from virtual population analysis of catch of age-1 to age-7+, 1973-1997, were calibrated using an ADAPT algorithm (Gavaris 1988) that estimated age 2-5 survivors in 2002 and survey catchability coefficients (q) using nonlinear least squares of survey observation errors.
+Abundance at age was calibrated with survey indices of abundance: spring survey indices (age-1 to age-7+) and winter indices (age-1 to age-5) were calibrated to January abundance, and fall survey indices (age-1 to age-7+) were calibrated to mean abundance.
+The instantaneous rate of natural mortality (M) was assumed to be 0.2 based on tag returns (Lux 1969), relationships of Z to effort (Brown and Hennemuth 1971a), and the oldest individual sampled in the stock area (age-14).
 Although catches of yellowtail older than age-8 are rare in commercial or research catches, the stock has been heavily exploited for seven decades.
-Maturity at age for Cape Cod yellowtail flounder was reported by O’Brien et al. (1993) from 1985-1990 NEFSC spring survey samples.
+Maturity at age for southern New England yellowtail flounder was reported by O’Brien et al. (1993) from 1985-1990 NEFSC spring survey samples.
 Calibration output is reported in Appendix A. Model Residuals are plotted in Figure 11.

 Biological Reference Points

 Yield and biomass per recruit were calculated assuming the observed partial recruitment and mean weight at age for 1994-2001 (Thompson and Bell 1934).
-Results are reported in Table 9 and shown in Figure 14.
-A comparison of recently observed age distributions with the age distribution expected at F40% shows a relative truncation in current age structure (Figure 15).
+Results are reported in Table 9 and illustrated in Figure 15.
+A comparison of recently observed age distributions with the age distribution expected at F40% shows a relative truncation in current age structure (Figure 16).

 Tom Nies compiled information on management history.
 Vaughn Silva provided age determinations for recent years.
 Jay Burnett and Paul Kostovick helped to restore historical age data.
 Ralph Mayo assigned areas to commercial length samples and provided software for observer data.
 Susan Wigley provided software for survey and logbook data.
 Paul Nitschke offered input on discard estimation.
-Mark Terceiro provided input on many assessment decisions, chaired the Working Group meeting, and drafted the Working Group discussion.
+Mark Terceiro provided input on many assessment decisions and chaired the Working Group meeting, and drafted the Working Group discussion.
+Kathy Sosebee served as rapporteur for the assessment meeting.
 Andrew Payne chaired the Stock Assessment Review Committee.
-We thank all Working Group and Review Committee participants
+I thank all Working Group and Review Committee participants.

 Begg, G.A., J.A.
 Hare, and D.D.
 Sheehan 1999.
 The role of life history parameters as indicators of stock structure.
 Fish.
 Res.
 43: 141-163.